Bear Hunting and Craft Beer Pairing

 The trigger broke, the rifle crashed and the 165-grain AccuBond took the bear behind the shoulder where it struck and followed a rib, expanding rapidly through the lower region of the lungs.

-Related Stories: Bears And Guns — In The Land Of The Midnight Sun
+Related Stories: Bear Hunting And Guns — In The Land Of The Midnight Sun

 Spinning, the bear smashed into an alder that shivered all the way to the top of the tree.
 When there was a chance, I put a second bullet into him.
 I call that insurance.

 When the magazine was topped up, when the sounds of the forest returned, when the birds lit, cautious, in the treetops again, I climbed down and counted steps, pushing the muzzle in front of me.
 Eleven paces to the bait.
 Fifteen paces to the edge of the clearing and finally 23steps to the bear.

 That afternoon, with my Minnesota bear tag punched, I had a lot of time to think about these bears and what make them different than the black bears I hunt out West.
 They thrive on a diet of anything from grasses, acorns and hazelnuts to ants, ant pupae, squirrels, wild cherries, raspberries, blackberries, gooseberries, wild grapes, wild plums and chokecherry.
 Because they eat so many nuts and berries, these are good-tasting bears, great for barbecued pulled-meat sandwiches, roasts with cooked carrots and potatoes and steak bites on a skewer with steak sauce accents.

 Pairing: Silhouette, Lift Bridge Brewing Co.